vlada270/VladaVoronina_CSC_51074_EP/TD3/ReadMe.md

 ```
 ![Task4](../imgs/TD3-Task5.png)

-that must return a MatrixXd storing the concatenation of all vertices of the control points of all the 2k curves, obtained subdividing the curve C(t).
+that must return a MatrixXd storing the concatenation of all vertices of the control points of all the 2k curves, obtained subdividing the curve $C(t)$.

 Use the test4() function to check your implementation.